Connect with us

 Julie Pollock

 Most green and orange vegetables contain high levels of vitamin C. Vitamin C is an important water-soluble vitamin because it acts as an antioxidant.
-Antioxidants protect your cells against certain types of damage caused by very reactive molecules known as radicals.
+Antioxidants protect your cells against certain types of damage caused by very reactive molecules known as free radicals.

 In addition, vitamin C can enhance immune response and is essential for the synthesis of collagen – the major protein in your skin.
 Although taking large levels of vitamin C will not keep you from ever getting sick, a healthy amount can help your skin stay soft, help you avoid diseases like scurvy and potentially shorten the length of a cold.